-Sub part E -- Commuter Rail Cars and Systems
+Sub part F -- Intercity Rail Cars and Systems

-§1192.91 Gen eral.
+§1192.111 Gen eral.

-(a) New, used and remanufactured commuter rail cars, to be considered accessible by regulations issued by the Department of Transportation in 49 CFR Part 37, shall comply with this subpart.
+(a) New, used and remanufactured intercity rail cars, to be considered accessible by regulations issued by the Department of Transportation in 49 CFR Part 37, shall comply with this subpart to the extent required for each type of car as specified below.

 The Americans with Disabilities Act (ADA) requires new or used rail cars that are purchased or leased after August 25, 1990, to be accessible.
-A public entity may purchase or lease a used commuter rail car for use on its system that is not readily accessible to, and usable by, individuals with disabilities if, after making demonstrated good faith efforts to obtain an accessible car, it is unable to do so.
+A public entity may purchase or lease a used intercity rail car for use on its system that is not readily accessible to and usable by individuals with disabilities, if after making demonstrated good faith efforts to obtain an accessible car, it is unable to do so.
 See 49 CFR §37.87(c) for a description of what constitutes good faith efforts.
 Cars that are remanufactured after this date to extend their usable life for 10 years or more are also required to be accessible, to the extent it does not compromise the structural integrity of the car.
 On October 4, 1990, the U.S. Department of Transportation (DOT) issued an interim set of requirements for such cars.

-The guid elines discussed in this technical assistance docum ent are substantively identical to stand ards issued by DOT on September 6, 1991, at 49 CFR Part 38 which replace those issued previously.
+The guid elines discussed in this technical assistance document are substantively identical to standards issued by DOT on September 6, 1991, at 49 CFR Part 38 which replace the interim rules.
 The DOT rule at 49 CFR Part 37 further outlines the applicability and effective dates of these requirements.
 In general, these requirements became effective on October 7, 1991.
-Questions as to whether certain vehicles are subject to these standards and specific effective dates should be directed to DOT.
+Questions as to whether certain cars are subject to these standards and specific effective dates should be directed to DOT.